lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     Enter a file in which to save the key
     ```

-    Press Enter.
-This stores the new SSH Key in the "`.ssh`" folder in our Home Directory.
+    Press `Enter`.
+This stores the new SSH Key in the `.ssh` folder in our Home Directory.

 1. When prompted...